How Long Does Meth Withdrawal Last?

 What Is Meth Withdrawal?

-Methamphetamine increases dopamine levels in the brain, resulting in intense feelings of euphoria, increased energy, and heightened focus.
-It also blocks dopamine reuptake, leading to excessive amounts in the brain.
-When meth use stops, dopamine levels drop drastically, causing withdrawal symptoms.
-The body and brain must readjust to the absence of meth, triggering physical and psychological symptoms as the system attempts to regain equilibrium.
+Methamphetamine blocks dopamine reuptake, causing excessive amounts in the brain, and when its use ceases, the body and brain must readjust to its absence.
+This adjustment triggers both physical and psychological symptoms as the system attempts to regain equilibrium.

 How Long Does Meth Withdrawal Last?

 Meth withdrawal typically lasts one to two weeks, with the first two withdrawal phases occurring within his period.
-However, some symptoms may persist for several months, at which point a third phase occurs.
-Here is a detailed description of each phase:
+However, some symptoms may persist for several months, at which point a third phase occurs according to McGregor, Catherine et al. “The nature, time course and severity of methamphetamine withdrawal.”
+Addiction (Abingdon, England) vol.

 1. Acute Phase